Bhuvannnn/Healthcare-Resource-Optimisation-/README.md

 System events tracking.
 Error logging.
 Performance monitoring.

 🤝 Contributing
 Fork the repository.
 Create your feature branch (git checkout -b feature/AmazingFeature).
 Commit your changes (git commit -m 'Add some AmazingFeature').
 Push to the branch (git push origin feature/AmazingFeature).
 Open a Pull Request.

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 👥 Authors
-Your Name - Initial work
+Bhuvan Shah - Initial work

 🙏 Acknowledgments
 Chart.js for visualization components.
 TailwindCSS for styling.